USEPA/e-manifest/emanifest-py/README.md

 generate an API ID and key.

-All methods to access the e-Manifest APIs are implemented by the `RcrainfoClient` class which needs your API ID and Key to authenticate .
+All methods to access the e-Manifest APIs are implemented by the `RcrainfoClient` class which needs your API ID and Key to authenticate.
 A new instance of the class can be initiated like so:

 ```python
 from emanifest import RcrainfoClient